01binary/investment-casting/README.md

 1. The first negative is a rubber mold, with the original model released and the resulting cavity filled with wax.
 2. The wax positive is then removed from the rubber mold, attached to a rubber base with sprues, and put inside of a steel container called "flask".
 The flask is then filled with specially formulated plaster called "investment".
-3. When the investment sets, the wax is steamed or flash-fired, leaving a hard mold (negative).
+3. When the investment sets, the wax is steamed or flash-fired, leaving a hard negative mold.
 This mold, still inside a flask, is fired in a kiln to evacuate water and strengthen the investment.
 4. Finally, metal is poured to cast the final positive.
 Flasks used in investment casting are perforated to enable vacuum-assist casting, which forces the air out of the mold and pulls the metal in to fill intricate details.

 See the budget presets at the end of this article for a complete list of all tools mentioned here.
-Several price breaks are included for most tools to help you control the costs.

 ## Producing the model